-The mission of the Committee is to develop guidelines that advance the field of industrial ventilation and are:
+The mission of the Committee is to develop guidelines that advance the field of bioaerosols and are:

-- Scientifically credible and valid
+- Scientifically credible and valid;

-- Reliable
+- Reliable;

-- Understandable and clearly presented
+- Understandable and clearly presented, and

-- Produced with a balanced, unbiased and clearly defined process
+- Produced with a balanced, unbiased and clearly defined process.

-The Committee operates under the bylaws of ACGIH[®] and the administrative policies and procedures approved by the ACGIH[®] Board of Directors.
+The Bioaerosols Committee operates under the Bylaws of ACGIH[®] and the administrative policies and procedures approved by the ACGIH[®] Board of Directors.